DeAIWorkingGroupInternetComputer/DeAIWorkingGroupInternetComputer/WorkingGroupMeetings/2025.04.03/README.md

 - Explore Medusa heads (layered fine-tuning for expert models) as a lightweight alternative to full LLM retraining.

 ## Part 2: Exploring Future AI Paradigms – Active Inference, Reservoir Computing, and Quantum AI
+Please see Tim's prepared content in the document Active Inference, and Exploratory AI horizons

 ### Framing the Problem: Why Look Beyond Transformers?
 - Today’s LLMs are powerful but computationally expensive, data-hungry, and largely static once deployed.